poupartfarms/poupartfarms.github.io/_posts/2016-11-18-electing-hate.md

 Eventually, as these things do, it ran its course, and life moved on.
 Some families were too spooked by the incident and decided to move their children to a new daycare.
-The daycare decided to hire additional non-niqabe workers to take the kids out to the park, and eventually, the denizens of Quebec decided that the Charter was the wrong way to go and voted the PQ out of power, effectively killing it.
+The daycare decided to hire additional non-niqabi workers to take the kids out to the park, and eventually, the denizens of Quebec decided that the Charter was the wrong way to go and voted the PQ out of power, effectively killing it.